Sri22-vids/url-shortner/README.md

 This repository contains the starter and finished code for a series I am doing on YouTube on how to build a custom URL shortener.

+For Video 2:
+> EP2 -> Use this branch to follow along in the tutorial
+> EP2-Finish -> if you get lost and want to see the completed code

 > Starter -> Use this branch to follow along in the tutorial

 > Finish -> If you get lost in the tutorial use this branch to see the completed code